Huntress Managed Security Platform 1

 For the above features of the Huntress Managed Security Platform:

-A subset of informational or low-priority detections may be generated as contextual alerts to aid an investigation.
-These contextual alerts fall outside of standard product delivery and are designed to provide our analysts with additional insights that may aid the investigation of a higher-priority detection.
-These detections may be part of detection development testing or are low confidence and fall below the criticality threshold to warrant review each time the alert occurs.
-Huntress does review these alerts when a higher priority alert is presented to the ThreatOps Center for the same endpoint or identity.
+A subset of informational or low-priority detections may be generated as contextual signals to aid an investigation.
+These contextual signals fall outside of standard product delivery and are designed to provide our analysts with additional insights that may aid the investigation of a higher-priority detection.
+These detections may be part of detection development testing or are low confidence and fall below the criticality threshold to warrant review each time the signal occurs.
+Huntress does review these signals when a higher priority signal is presented to the Security Operations Center (SOC) for the same endpoint or identity.

 Huntress performs proactive Threat Hunting efforts against our telemetry in an effort to identify previously undiscovered malware or compromises.
 Persistence Hunting is routinely performed during product delivery, while additional hunting happens ad-hoc as needed and outside of product delivery.
 These efforts are performed with an objective of helping Huntress create new detection logic for future product delivery.